realworldocaml/book/en/foreign-function-interface.md

 The Ncurses functions either operate on the current pseudo-terminal or on a window that has been created via `newwin`.
 The `WINDOW` structure holds the internal library state and is considered abstract outside of Ncurses.
-Ncurses clients just needs to store the pointer somewhere and pass it back to Ncurses library calls, which can then dereference its contents.
+Ncurses clients just need to store the pointer somewhere and pass it back to Ncurses library calls, which in turn dereference its contents.

 Note that there are over 200 library calls in Ncurses, so we're only binding a select few for this example.
 The `initscr` and `newwin` create `WINDOW`